percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 media between an endpoint and a Key Distributor via a Media Distributor.
 Additionally, the procedures result in delivering HBH information to the intermediary Media Distributor.
-The Key Distributor and endpoint are the only two entities with access to both the E2E and HBH keys, while the the Media Distributor has access to only HBH information.
+The Key Distributor and endpoint are the only two entities with access to both the E2E and HBH keys, while the Media Distributor has access to only HBH information.
 Section 8.2 of [@!RFC8871] enumerates various attacks against which one must guard when implementing a Media Distributor and are important to note.